No Purchase Necessary Laws

 • You cannot give extra entries or better odds to people who buy.

-• You must ensure that purchase and non-purchase entries have the same value and weight.
+• Purchase and non-purchase entries must have the same value and weight.

 Common AMOE options include: